Skip to Main Content

 Here is the short of it.
 We match each operator to your shot list, location environment and regulatory situation, and we set up them with the cinematographer and first AD so aerial work fits the schedule.
 Because commercial filming permits and ROC approval can take major lead time, we plan drone work early.
 English is the working language of the South African industry, so operators brief and work with clearly with visiting crews, and the favourable South African rand exchange rate keeps licensed aerial cinematography highly cost-competitive.

 Here is the breakdown.
 Drone operations in South Africa are covered by the South African Civil Aviation Authority.
 This sets a maximum altitude of 120 metres above ground level and enforces no-fly zones around airports, aerodromes and national key points, with national-park airspace including the Kruger needing separate SANParks authorisation.
-A drone operator must So, plan permits, airspace and approvals carefully into the schedule.
+A drone operator must So, plan permits, airspace and approvals with care into the schedule.
 The country rewards that planning with extraordinary aerial canvases: Table Mountain.
 The Cape Peninsula, Camps Bay and the Twelve Apostles, the Cape Winelands, the Garden Route, the Drakensberg mountains and the Big Five bushveld.

 Here is what that looks like on the ground.
 The clear, strong Southern Hemisphere light, central to the country's appeal, gives aerial plates a distinctive crispness, and the dry, sunny prime season from November to February supports trusted flying conditions.
 A mature film-services industry means licensed operators, gear and support are ready across Cape Town, Johannesburg and Durban, and the cost-competitive rand makes ambitious aerial sequences achievable within budget.